 - they suppress weeds

-I like them for both reasons!
-I also like the fact that my favorite ground cover plants also happen to attract pollinators.
+I like them for all those reasons!
+I also like the fact that my favorite ground cover plants also happen to attract pollinators to my gardens and orchards.
+Not just honey bees, but all kinds of pollinating insects can be found in these easy to grow ground cover plants.

 - mason bees and all manner of “small” bee